 Soulie de Morant, G. (1878-1955) Zmiewski, P. (ed) (1972) Chinese Acupuncture (L’Acuponcture Chinoise), Translated by Grinnell, L., Jeanmougin, C., Leveque, M. Brookline: Paradigm Publications.

 Zhang, P. (2006) A Comprehensive Handbook for Traditional Chinese Medicine Facial Rejuvenation.
 New York: Nefeli Corporation.

-Generally in today’s society we have many issues involving families or careers that may cause us emotional stress.
-This is a part of life and it’s impossible to eradicate these issues totally.
-In Paul’s experience, what we can do with acupuncture is to help the Body, Mind and Spirit to cope with these highs and lows of life and maintain a more even balance.
+Generally in today’s society, we have many issues involving families or careers that may cause us emotional stress.
+These circumstances are a part of life, and it’s impossible to eradicate these issues totally.
+In Paul’s experience, what we can do with acupuncture is to help the Body, Mind and Spirit to cope with these highs and lows of life and maintain an even balance.

 We would not expect to run the family car on empty for long without it letting us down.
-Although, we are constantly running ourselves on empty and are then surprised when things start to give up on us and let us down.
+Although we are continually running ourselves on empty and are then surprised when things start to give up on us and let us down.